orakaro/Pure-Swift-Dependency-Injection/README.md

     let userService: UserService = MixInUserService() }
 ```
 All this kind of wiring is statically typed.
-If we have a dependency declaration missing, if it is misspelled then we get a compilation error.
-Furthermore Implementation is immutable (declared as `let`).
+If we have a dependency declaration missing or something is misspelled then we get a compilation error.
+Furthermore implementation is immutable (declared as `let`).

 ## Application use Implementation
 For example our application using `TeamService` can be like this